 Faire co-host, the Betty Brinn Children’s Museum, will organize Field Trip Friday programs for elementary, middle and high-school students again in 2017.
 All Maker Faire Milwaukee field trips include an orientation with a Museum maker-educator, a schedule of hands-on workshops and demonstrations with Faire exhibitors, a behind-the-scenes tour of the Faire and opportunities to talk with makers who will exhibit their work over the weekend.
 Workshops and demonstrations will represent a broad range of fields, including electronics, printmaking, digital fabrication, sustainability, data visualization, as well as Maker Faire’s classic Nerdy Derby workshop.

 Field Trips are $7.50 per student and will include 2.5 hours of activities.
+We ask that each group has a minimum of 10 children, or pays a minimum of $75 for Field Trip Friday.
 Transportation is not included.
-For more information, please contact us at firstname.lastname@example.org
+For more information, please contact us at email@example.com

-Thanks to support from Rockwell Automation and the Herzfeld Foundation, the Betty Brinn Children’s Museum will make Field Trip Friday programs available to more than 400 students from high-needs neighborhoods, engaging them in the Maker Movement and introducing making, or project-based learning, to their teachers and school administrators.
+Thanks to support from the Harley-Davidson Foundation, the Betty Brinn Children’s Museum will make Field Trip Friday programs available to more than 400 students from high-needs neighborhoods, engaging them in the Maker Movement and introducing making, or project-based learning, to their teachers and school administrators.

 The Be A Maker space at the Betty Brinn Children’s Museum will offer family-friendly open making sessions, workshops for kids and adults, and pop-up projects all summer long!
 For more information visit makermke.org